Brian Dawkins: Personal life

 Dawkins was born and raised in Jacksonville, Florida.
 In an interview, Dawkins talked about getting married: "I went to college at Clemson, and she (Connie) transferred there my second year, after one year at Jacksonville University.
 The night before going back to school our junior year, I asked her to marry me.
 Her grandfather gave us $100.
 Fifty-nine dollars for my ring and $41 for hers—and we eloped.
 We went to the Justice of the Peace."
 He first saw his future wife, Connie Kerrin, in junior high school and began dating her while attending William M. Raines High School; she was a majorette while he played football and basketball.
 They graduated in 1992.
 In early 2007, Dawkins and his wife had twin daughters, Chonni and Cionni.
 Both daughters were born two months premature but are now both perfectly healthy.
 Dawkins, with his wife, Connie, also have two other children, Brian Jr. and Brionni.
-Brian Jr. is currently playing for the Clemson Tigers as a cornerback.
+Brian Jr. played for the Clemson Tigers as a cornerback.
 After eloping in 1994, the couple had a wedding ceremony with family and friends at the Palm Beach Breakers Hotel in July 2009.

 Dawkins is a Christian.
 Dawkins has said that his Christian faith has helped against depression and suicidal thoughts.
-During his NFL Hall of Fame speech, Dawkins said, “Thank you, Heavenly Father.
-Thank you, Heavenly Father, for blessing me with the sense to understand that I did not do everything by myself … You have guided me the whole way, orchestrated my life … You stayed faithful to me, and I cannot wait to see what You’re going to do with me next.”
+During his NFL Hall of Fame speech, Dawkins said, "Thank you, Heavenly Father.
+Thank you, Heavenly Father, for blessing me with the sense to understand that I did not do everything by myself ...
+You have guided me the whole way, orchestrated my life ...
+You stayed faithful to me, and I cannot wait to see what You're going to do with me next."

 While with the Eagles, Dawkins had been a resident of Voorhees Township, New Jersey, but put his house there up for sale after joining the Broncos.

 After Dawkins signed with the Broncos in 2009, Dan Leone, an Eagles employee who was a gate chief at Lincoln Financial Field was fired by the Eagles after Leone posted messages on his Facebook page expressing his disappointment in the team.
 Dawkins announced that he would give his two allotted game tickets for the 2009 Eagles-Broncos game to Leone, saying, "I felt it would be a good thing, to reach out to that individual and just let him know how much I appreciate it."

 Dawkins' nephew, Dalyn Dawkins played for Colorado State and was signed as an undrafted free agent by the Tennessee Titans.

 In April 2019, it was announced that Wawa and Dawkins teamed up to create a hoagie called "The Dawk".
 It has grilled chicken, Parmesan cheese, spinach, tomato, pickles, sweet peppers, and yellow mustard.
 It was available for a limited time and only at the Wawa in Dawkins's hometown of Jacksonville, Florida.